8 signs you may have PCOS

 - Daughters of mothers who have PCOS have a greater chance of mild symptoms of follicle irregularity and hormonal imbalance beginning in infancy15

-- Sisters of mothers with PCOS have a 50 percent chance of developing PCOS16
+- Sisters of women with PCOS have a 50 percent chance of developing PCOS16

 What are the health risks of PCOS?